 4-H and the Oneida County Fair

-The Oneida County Fair is located at Pioneer Park in Rhinelander, usually in early August.
+The Oneida County Fair will be held July 30-Aug.
+2, 2015, at Pioneer Park in Rhinelander.
 For 4-Hers, it offers an opportunity to demonstrate and display skills gained throughout the year and allows the public to see what 4-H youth have accomplished.

 All exhibits are evaluated by state certified judges.
 The Danish judging system is used by Wisconsin which allows a judge to evaluate all exhibits in a specific “lot” and give a blue (fist place), red (second place), white (third place) and white (fourth place) ribbons within each class.